neos-modding-group/NeosModLoader/doc/config.md

     }
 }
 ```
-Worth noting here is that as you lack the typed config definition, this API works with raw untyped objects.
+Worth noting here is that this API works with raw untyped objects, because as an external mod you lack the compile-time type information.
 The API performs its own type checking behind the scenes to prevent incorrect types from being written.

 [semver]: https://semver.org/